Are you looking for an effective solution to manage stress?

 - you become obsessed with the amount of negative news you hear every day but look at the news sources even more (a confirmation bias)

-- you are in line for a promotion and a new colleague, that everyone like, including your boss, shows up and you feel threatened
+- you are in line for a promotion and a someone new, maybe a colleague, that everyone likes, including your boss, shows up and you feel threatened

 - you grow distant from your family and believe your spouse or partner may be cheating on you

 - you begin to get feelings of paranoia and believe people are out to get you

 - you start having some health issues, e.g. forgetfulness (which is a symptom of stress) and think you may have the onset of dementia

 - you seem to have more arguments than usual and people start avoiding you